 - By 1 January 2014 – transition of duties concerning the design of plant and substances from the Occupational Health and Safety Act 2001 (OHS Act) to the Work Health and Safety Act 2011 (WHS Act) for designs commenced before 1 January 2012.

 - By 1 January 2014 – all existing workers who are frequently required to use personal protective equipment (PPE) for exposure to noise have had audiometric testing (excluding those engaged for less than three months), with new workers tested within three months of commencement.
-All such workers to be re tested every two years.
+All workers to be re tested every two years.

 - By 1 January 2014 – major hazard facility safety cases must comply with clause 560 Work Health and Safety Regulation 2011 (WHS Regulation).